 7. Do interesting research

-Not only does biomedical research look great on an application, it can also help you confirm that you really want to go into medicine rather than science.
+Not only does biomedical research look great on a medical school application, but it can also help you confirm that you want to go into medicine rather than science.
 Some ways to get involved in research are to get to know your professors and ask them if they have any open positions for undergraduates in their labs.
 The worst they can say is no!

-Medical schools want to see that you’re empathetic person.
+Medical schools want to see that you’re an empathetic person during patient care.
 They also want to make sure you get exposure to the medical field before you decide to commit to medicine.
-While clinical volunteering is a great experience (and essentially a prerequisite at some med schools), don’t pick your volunteer position solely based on how it will look on your application.
+While clinical volunteering is a great medical experience (and essentially a prerequisite at some medical schools), don’t pick your volunteer position based on how it will look on your application.

 Volunteer somewhere you’ll feel passionate about the difference you’re making.
 Some non-hospital settings you could look into include nursing homes, animal shelters, soup kitchens, and crisis centers.
 Double-check if you need clinical hours and if your volunteer facility provides them if it’s not a medical facility.
-You’ll get more from the experience if you enjoy it, and your enthusiasm will shine through when you write about the experience on your applications.
+You’ll get more from the experience if you enjoy it, and your enthusiasm will shine through when you write about it in your applications.

 9. Shadow doctors in various specialties